 I put aside the boxes of letters and mementoes with the intention of returning them to my friend in Rockwell.
 Not long after I brought the boxes home, however, my friend's house burned down.

 Engdahl had had the sad task of packing up Winecoff's belongings and sending them to his family in Rockwell.
-I visited Engdahl several times during the next couple years and interviewed him for a story that was published in the Salisbury Post in 1994 on the 50th anniversary of Winecoff's death.
+During the next few years I visited Engdahl several times and played some golf with him.
+I also interviewed him for a story that was published in the Salisbury (N.C.)
+Post on the 50th anniversary of Winecoff's death on September 27, 1994.

 Engdahl said Harold Winecoff was a quiet man with a dry wit and a "sneaky" sense of humor.
 He enjoyed smoking good cigars and reading, Engdahl said.

-Engdahl played volleyball with Winecoff on the Franklin's hangar deck on that fateful day in 1944.
-Later, he'd watched when his friend took off from the Franklin on that ill-fated patrol mission.
+Engdahl played volleyball with Winecoff on the Franklin's hangar deck on that fateful day.
+Later, he'd watched when his friend took off from the Franklin on the patrol mission.

 "It almost threw all of us into the ocean," Osborne recalled.
 "You can't fly in those things.
 You can't see anything in there.
 It's like flying into a hurricane."